toast-commit/arma-reforger-tactical-manual/README.md

 ---

-# I. RAT DOCTRINE & MINDSET
+# 1. RAT DOCTRINE & MINDSET

 ## What is a 'Rat'?